 From the Alpine Garden Trail junction, it’s boulders all the way but the trail is better defined by scree borders.
 The next subpeak is called Ball Crag, just below the Cog Railway tracks.
 Cross the tracks before climbing over more boulders to the summit building.

 The start of the Tuckerman Ravine Trail is not obvious, so look for the parking lot on Washington’s south face.
 Walk down the wooden staircase that leads to it and the trail begins at the bottom of it.

 Take your time descending this trail, especially the first 1000 feet between the top of Washington and the big cairn at the top of the Tuckerman Ravine headwall.
 Make sure to read and follow the signs down the trail because there are intersecting trails on the descent.
-For example, don’t follow the Lion Head Trail to descend (it’s a bad trail to go down without a rope), the Alpine Garden Trail, or the Lawn Cuttoff, since neither descend.
+For example, don’t follow the Alpine Garden Trail, or the Lawn Cuttoff, since neither descend.
 Just keep on the Tuckerman Ravine Trail.

 The trail continues steeply down the headwall, passing several waterfalls.
 These can make the trail wet in places, so watch your step as you descend.
 The trail becomes much easier when you’ve reached the First-Aid Rescue Cache at the floor of the ravine, just before reaching the Avalanche Ranger’s hut.
 If you have to hike out in the dark, this is where you want to get to before sunset.

 From here, it’s just a long slog down the Tuckerman Ravine Trail back to the Pinkham Notch Visitor Center.